Listening To: Harry Belafonte

 Here are a few I’ve done so far.
 Interesting to see the list (in backwards chronological order).
 You can tell what phases of music genres or bands I’m listening to!

-Live Show Review: Samantha Fish & Jimmie Vaughan
+Concert Review: Samantha Fish & Jimmie Vaughan

 I haven’t been to a show at a club like the Hard Rock since last summer, and I haven’t done a live show review in a long time!
 When I saw Samantha Fish was opening for Jimmie Vaughan I figured it was a good bill at a good price, and I was ready for a night out.